JuliaLogging/TensorBoardLogger.jl/docs/src/index.md

 When you log data to tensorboard, it is processed to convert it to the format used by TensorBoard.
-In particoular, fields in structures are logged individually individually and complex numbers/arrays are split into their real and imaginary parts.
-Depending on it's type, an object is serialized to the relevant backend, with the text backend being the default fallback.
+In particular, fields in structures are logged individually and complex numbers/arrays are split into their real and imaginary parts.
+Depending on its type, an object is serialized to the relevant backend, with the text backend being the default fallback.